Queen Elizabeth Hospital, Hong Kong

-Queen Elizabeth Hospital (伊利沙伯醫院), abbreviated as QE or QEH, is one of the largest district general hospital in Hong Kong.
-It was named after Queen Elizabeth II.
+Queen Elizabeth Hospital (伊利沙伯醫院; QEH, sometimes QE) is one of the largest district general hospitals in Hong Kong.
+It was named after the late Queen Elizabeth II.
 Queen Elizabeth Hospital is a major tertiary hospital in southern Kowloon, with over 1,900 beds.
 It employs more than 500 physicians and surgeons.

 The hospital was once the largest in the Commonwealth.